Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

+Noticing, for example, that the Q-function is a conditional expectation, we can get the optimal Q-functions as:

-The general iterative procedure is illustrated in Algorithm~\ref{algo: Q-learning-FA}, while a more specific implementation with linear regression is reported in Supplementary material~\ref{App: Q_learning_LR}.
+with $\hat{\mathbb{E}}_N$ denoting the empirical mean over a sample of $N$ units.
+The procedure is illustrated in Supplementary Material E, and a more specific implementation with linear regression is given in Supplementary Material C.

-Notice that, being the Q-function a conditional expectation, linear regression represents a natural modeling approach.
-However, it is important to recognize that the estimated regime $\mathbf{\hat{d}}^*$ may not be a consistent estimator for the true optimal regime $\mathbf{d}^*$, unless all the models for the Q-functions are correctly specified~\citep{schulte2014q}.
-Given that a linear regression model may be quite simple (due to e.g., its linearity), and prone to misspecification, more sophisticated FA alternatives, such as \textit{support vector regression} (SVR) and \textit{extremely randomized trees}~\citep[ERT;][]{zhao2009reinforcement}, or \textit{deep neural networks}~\citep[DNNs; see e.g.,][]{atan2018deep}.
-Another strategy that may offer robustness to Q-function misspecification is A-learning~\citep{robins2004optimal, murphy2003optimal,blatt2004learning}.

-\paragraph*{A-learning with function approximation.} A-learning, where ``A'' stands for the ``advantage'' incurred if the optimal treatment were given relatively to that actually received, is used to describe a class of alternative methods to Q-learning, predicated on the fact that it is not necessary to specify the entire Q-function to estimate an optimal regime.
-Models can be posited only for parts of the expectation involving \textit{contrasts} among treatments, as opposed to modeling the conditional expectation itself as in Q-learning.
-Recalling that $\mathbf{d}^* \doteq \{d_t^*\}_{t=0,\dots,T}$ denotes the optimal DTR, and denoting with $\underline{\mathbf{d}}^*_t \doteq \{d_\tau^*\}_{\tau=t,\dots,T}$ the optimal policy from $t$ onwards, $\mathbf{d}^{\text{ref}} \doteq \{d_t^{\text{ref}}\}_{t=0,\dots,T}$ a regime of reference we want to make comparisons with, and with $0$ the standard or placebo treatment, contrasts examples include:
+It is important to recognize that the estimated regime $\mathbf{\hat{d}}^*$ may not be a consistent estimator for the true optimal regime $\boldsymbol{d}^*$, unless all models for the Q-functions are correctly specified.
+A strategy that may offer robustness to Q-function misspecification is A-learning~\citep{robins2004optimal, murphy_optimal_2003}, where `A' stands for the `advantage' incurred if the optimal treatment were given as opposed to what was actually given.
+A-learning represents a class of alternative methods to Q-learning, predicated on the fact that it is not necessary to specify the entire Q-function to estimate an optimal regime.
+A more in-depth discussion is provided in Supplementary Material D. Schulte et al.~\cite{schulte2014q} showed that A-learning outperforms Q-learning under misspecifications of Q-function models.

-with $Y^\mathbf{a}$ the potential outcome associated with policy $\mathbf{a}$. \textit{Optimal blip-to-reference} in \eqref{eq: bliptoref} and \textit{optimal blip-to-zero} in \eqref{eq: bliptozero} evaluate removal of an amount (``blip'') of treatment at stage $t$ on the subsequent mean outcome, when the optimal DTR $\mathbf{d}^*_{t+1}$ is followed from $t+1$ onwards: ``blips'' are represented by the reference treatment ${d}_t^{\text{ref}}$ and the 0 treatment, respectively. \textit{Regret} in \eqref{eq: regretf} evaluates the increase in the benefit-to-go we forego by selecting $a_t$ rather than the optimal action $d^*_t$ at time $t$.